SmarterApp/SB_BIRT/README.md

 ```

 ### Mongo DB Configuration
-IRT Application connect to mongo DB to store report information.
+BIRT Application connect to mongo DB to store report information.

 Below are the two important object required to be created in mongo DB
 * Database : `irt_report` [ Database name to be used in JVM configuration for property `mongo.db.name`.]